ottebokma/Sudoku/assault_plan.md

 #### Assignment

-Create a new git branch to work in.
-Extend the above program.
 Consider the file sudoku_001.txt.
-The program is now called like this:
+The program will from now on be called like this:

     ./sudoku < ../sudoku_001.txt

 So the line we read represents a sudoku.
-We are going to store it in memory as an array of ints:
+We read it as a string, but we are going to store it in memory as an array of ints:

     int sudoku[81];